WouterPennings/libless-func/readme.md

 # print-c

 A C library to print integers and floats on Linux.
+The only package allowed is **unistd**, that is needed to talk the OS.

 ## How to run
  1. git clone https://github.com/wouterpennings/print-c.git